Bicol River

 The Bicol River is the eighth largest river in the Philippines in terms of drainage basin size with an estimated catchment area of 3770 km2.
-The river drains a large part of southwestern Bicol Peninsula of the island of Luzon and passes through Camarines Sur province.
+The river drains a large part of Bicol Peninsula of the southeastern part of the island of Luzon and passes through Camarines Sur province.

 The river starts from Lake Bato, 6 m above sea level, and flows 94 km downstream to its estuarine mouth at San Miguel Bay.
 It passes through Naga City, the alluvial and coastal plains of the vast Bicol Valley, an elongated, northwesterly trending depression in the Bicol Region, which contains alluvial plains to the coastal plain.
 Average slope within the river's drainage basin is 0.006%.

 The basin has an influence area of 10058 km2 including its drainage basin.
 It lies between 13°0 to 14°N and 123°0 and 124°0 E. It is extensively a coastal flood plain.

 Geology and geomorphology

 The Bicol River is bounded on the northeast by the Bicol Cordillera, which consists of a chain of volcanic mountains including Mount Iriga, Mount Malinao, Mount Masaraga and Mount Mayon.
 On the southwestern side lie the Ragay Hills, which consists of folded and faulted sedimentary formations including limestones, siltstones, conglomerates and shale.
 In between these higher areas lies the Bicol plain, which is composed of thick alluvial deposits of sand silt and clay.

 The main geo-morphological features found in the area include the estuarine plain, a river flood plain, the piedmont plain and the valleys of incised creeks.
 The estuarine plain is level to nearly level and consists of fine fluvial-marine deposits over sandy layers with marine shells.
 The fluvial marine deposits are usually saline at depths of approximately 1 m and includes depresses areas along the Bicol River.
 The river floodplain is made up of mixed alluvium.
 The piedmont plain on the fringe of the Ragay Hills consists of fine alluvium clay and reworked colluviums.